Chart Color Schemes

 Stratton has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, Stratton's population is estimated at around 3,728 as of Nov 2025.
-This reflects an increase of 461 people (14.1%) since the 2021 Census, which reported a population of 3,267 people.
-The change is inferred from the resident population of 3,637 estimated by AreaSearch following examination of the latest Education and Workforce (ERP) data release by the ABS in Jun 2024 and an additional 116 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,439 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Stratton's 14.1% growth since the 2021 census exceeded the national average (8.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 62.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Stratton's estimated population is around 3,641.
+This reflects an increase of 374 people since the 2021 Census, which reported a population of 3,267.
+The change is inferred from AreaSearch's estimate of 3,604 residents following examination of ABS' latest ERP data release in June 2024 and an additional 116 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,405 persons per square kilometer, above national averages assessed by AreaSearch.
+Stratton's 11.4% growth since the 2021 census exceeded the national average of 9.7%.
+Population growth was primarily driven by natural growth contributing approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Anticipating future population dynamics, a population increase just below the median of national areas is expected, with the suburb expected to expand by 343 persons to reach approximately 4,071 people by 2041 based on aggregated SA2-level projections, reflecting a gain of 4.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate post-2032 growth, AreaSearch utilises ABS' latest Greater Capital Region projections released in 2023 based on 2022 data.
+Future population dynamics anticipate an increase just below the median for national areas, with the Stratton SA2 expected to expand by 343 persons to 2041, reflecting a gain of 6.8% over 17 years.

 Frequently Asked Questions - Population